euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sgn/clh.md

 # Introduction
-In `SpinGlassNetworks.jl`, the Potts Hamiltonian serves as a framework for transforming Ising graphs into clustered representations, enabling efficient modeling of complex spin systems.
-Instead of treating individual spins as separate variables, spins are grouped into clusters corresponding to unit cells of a given lattice geometry.
-This process reduces the number of variables while increasing their dimensionality, making the system more manageable for tensor-network-based approaches.
+A Potts Hamiltonian is a graphical representation that allows for a convenient and intuitive way to describe the structure of a network.

+The concept of a Potts Hamiltonian within `SpinGlassNetworks.jl` introduces a mechanism for organizing spins into desired clustered geometries, facilitating a structured approach to modeling complex spin systems.

 ```@docs
 potts_hamiltonian